krishaamer/green-filter-research/research/literature/sustainability.md

 required to maintain *ecosystem services*
 \[@peterkareivaNaturalCapitalTheory2011\].

+Some argue sustainability is not enough and we should work on regeneration of natural habitats.

 Climate data visualization has a long history, starting with
 ***Alexander von Humboldt,*** a founder of climatology, who revolutionized cartography by inventing the first isothermal maps around